 Some SEER incidence and mortality databases in SEER*Stat are now linked to both race (White, Black, AI/AN, API) and Hispanic origin within the same database.
 While this provides the ability to produce rates for the 8 combinations of these variables, the SEER Program does not recommend using all of the combinations.
 SEER only reports Hispanic/non-Hispanic rates for the races of all races combined, white, and non-white.

 American Indian/Alaskan Native Statistics

-When producing statistics using SEER Incidence data for American Indians/Alaska Natives, SEER only includes cases from Connecticut, Detroit, Iowa, New Mexico, Seattle, Utah, Atlanta, and the Alaska Native Registry and excludes cases diagnosed in 2003.
+When producing statistics using SEER Incidence data for American Indians/Alaska Natives, SEER frequently only includes cases that are in a Contract Health Service Delivery Area (CHSDA).